AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-03-05-gated-content/index.md

 ---
 title: Gated Content, Broken Locks
 description: Some sites gate their content by hiding it with CSS.
 Whether you open the site incognito or normally, the full content appears to be beyond reach.
-But it's not—anyone can pull back the curtain.
+But it's not—anyone can swing open the gate.
 keywords: [gated content]
 categories: [css, knowledge, news, money]
 thumbnail: